archey347/UF_AltPermissions/README.md

 If you have a collection of permisisons of actions that are available on a page, you can group these together using dot-delimiter.

 For example, if you have a page that allows you to manage a team, you might have the permissions `team.view`, `team.edit`, `team.delete`.
 Then, to test access to the page, you can do `hasPermission('team')` rather than having to test for each permission.
+This will then pass if any one of the child permissions pass?
 `

 # Seeker Parents/Children